How to Talk to Kids About Tragedy and Calm Their Worries

 Keep the conversation going.
 Let your child know you’re available to talk at any time or any place.
 Tell him, “You may have other questions, so come to me!”
 Let him know this is an ongoing conversation–if he so chooses.

 Use a safe starter.
 A safe way to begin a conversation is to ask: “What are your friend saying?”
 Don’t assume because your kid is older or isn’t saying anything he isn’t affected by this.
 Many kids will hold in their concerns which is why you should initiate the conversation.
 You might also want to ignite that social justice element in your tween or teen: “What do you think our country should do?”
 Spark the conversation about gun laws.
 Talk about rights.
 Teens can get passionate.
 Listen.
-Let your kid talk.
-It’s empowering.
+Let your kid talk and empower them.

 Assure safety.
 A prime concern of children is their own safety.
 Young kids are egocentric so don’t be surprised if their big worries appear “self-centered.”
 A young child may think: “What about me?”
 “Is he coming to get me, too?”
 Young children do not have an understanding of time or space.
 “That happened way far away.”
 Or “That happened in the next town.”
 Let your child know what action your community is taking to assure safety: “The teachers, police and doctors are all working hard to keep us safe.”
 While you can’t promise safety, you can assure your child that everyone is doing everything to keep kids safe because people care.

-• The closer in proximity a child is to the physical event – for instance, you live in Florida or you have relatives there, the more likely the child will be affected.
+• The closer in proximity a child is to the physical event – (for instance, you live in Florida where the hurricane hit or you have relatives there or the child witnessed a grandparent struggle during COVID), the more likely the child will be affected.

-• If the child personally knows the victim, the more the child be be affected.
+• If the child personally knows the victim, the more likely he will be be affected.

 • If the child is more sensitive or anxious in nature.

 • If the child has endured a recent trauma such as a parent’s deployment, a divorce, a death.